sudosugandh/sugandh.online/README.md

 </p>

-Just change `src/portfolio.js` to get your personal portfolio.
-Customize portfolio theme by using your own color scheme globally in the  `src/_globalColor.scss` file.
-Feel free to use it as-is or personalize it as much as you want.
+This portfolio showcases Sugandh's expertise in DevOps engineering, including cloud platforms (AWS, Azure, GCP), containerization (Docker, Kubernetes), CI/CD pipelines, Infrastructure as Code (Terraform, Ansible), and monitoring solutions.
+Feel free to use this template as-is or personalize it for your own DevOps portfolio.

-If you'd like to **contribute** and make this much better for other users, have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).
+If you'd like to **contribute** and make this much better for other DevOps engineers, have a look at [Issues](https://github.com/sugandh/devops-portfolio/issues).

 Created something awesome for your fork of the portfolio and want to share it?
-Feel free to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).
+Feel free to open a [pull request](https://github.com/sugandh/devops-portfolio/pulls).

 ## Table of Contents
 - [Sections](#sections)